dftbplus/recipes/docs/defect/carbon2d-elec.rst

    DOS of the zigzag nanoribbon around the Fermi energy

 You can see that the structure is clearly metallic (displaying a non-zero density of states at the Fermi energy).
-The states around the Fermi-level are composed of the orbitals of the C atoms in the outermost and the third outermost layer of the ribbon.
+The states around the Fermi level are composed of the orbitals of the C atoms in the outermost and the third outermost layer of the ribbon.
 There is no contribution from the C atom in the layer in between or from the H atoms to the Fermi level.